bualuk/cisc187-assignments/lab10-student-grades/README.md

 your stream classroom overloads.
 There should be no loops in main to do this.

-When complete, the program should produce the following results:
+When complete, the program should produce the following results when run from the `build/src` directory:

 ```
 # ./grades < class.txt